The scenario data that you plan to import needs to follow certain naming and formatting conventions.

 If no table is selected, all tables will be imported.

-- Import experiments — (selected by default) if disabled the experiments contained in the database will not be imported.
+- Import experiments — (selected by default) if disabled, the experiments contained in the MS Excel file will not be imported.

 Please note the following possible issues: